 Finally, we evaluated the concordance between the tumor biopsies and cfDNA samples for reported clinically actionable alterations.
 Four breast cancer patients harbored an amplification of the ERBB2 locus on chromosome 17q and one lung cancer patient had an amplification of the MET locus on chromosome 7q.
-The Log2 Ratio profiles of the tumor biopsies and matched cfDNA samples are shown in Figure 18 of this point-by-point reply.
+The Log2 Ratio profiles of the tumor biopsies and matched cfDNA samples are shown in Figure 18 of this response.
 Three of the four ERBB2 amplifications were also observed in cfDNA whilst one ERBB2 and the MET amplification were not.
 The ctDNA fraction estimated for these two cases were 1.3% and 1.9%, respectively.

-Table 18: Summary statistics of concordance of amplifications and homozygous deletions between cfDNA and tumor biopsy assays
+Table 14: Summary statistics of concordance of amplifications and homozygous deletions between cfDNA and tumor biopsy assays